RoubenRehman/waiting-queue-demo/README.md

 # How this works

-This POC simulates an application server (Ticketmaster's service), that is to be protected from large amounts of simulatneous connections by a seperate queue infrastructure.
+This POC simulates an application server, that is to be protected from large amounts of simulatneous connections by a seperate queue infrastructure.